Lānaʻi City, Hawaii: History

-In 2009, the corporation Castle & Cooke, which had been spun off from the Dole Food Company, announced its intent to demolish much of what remained of the historic district, including homes, a laundromat, and a jailhouse—all dating back to the 1920s—in order to build new commercial structures.
-The development would have included a supermarket described by the National Trust for Historic Preservation as "oversized" and "out-of-scale".
-The intact plantation town is something not found on any of the other Hawaiian Islands.
+In 2009, the corporation Castle & Cooke, which had spun off from the Dole Food Company, announced its intent to demolish much of what remained of the historic district, including homes, a laundromat, and a jailhouse—all dating to the 1920s—in order to build new commercial structures.
+The development would have included a supermarket the National Trust for Historic Preservation called "oversized" and "out-of-scale".
+No intact plantation towns remain on any of the other Hawaiian Islands.

-However, in June 2012, Castle & Cooke sold its island possessions (totaling 98% of the island) to billionaire Larry Ellison for $300 million.
+In 2012, Castle & Cooke sold its island possessions (totaling 98% of the island) to Larry Ellison for $300 million.